rocky-linux/documentation/docs/guides/contribute/navigation.md

 This changes the title regarding the navigation but leaves the author's original title in place within the document.

-There will probably not be a lot of need for additional `.pages` files.
-They should be used economically.
+!!! info

+    In most cases, the author's title will be a level 1 heading and the title front matter will ALSO be a level 1 ("#") heading.
+This introduces a markdown error within the document.
+To get around this, either delete the author's title completely, or change it to a level 2 heading ("##").

+You should use `.pages` files economically, only when necessary.

 ## Conclusion

-While the navigational changes that might need to be made are not difficult, the potential for breaking the live documentation exists.
+While making necessary navigational changes with `.pages` files are not difficult, the potential for breaking the live documentation exists.
 For this reason, only managers and editors with the appropriate tooling in place should have the permissions to edit these files.
-Having a full environment available to view what the live pages will look like keeps the manager or editor from making a mistake while editing these files, breaking the live documentation.
+Having a full environment available to view what the live web pages display keeps the manager or editor from making a mistake when editing these files.